Last Updated on 04/21/2023 by Glynn Willard

 Now, I use freeroam.app, iOverlander.com and sanidumps.com to find water.
 A lot of the more recent reviews mention if water is available.

 Most will allow you to do that for a fee.
 If it’s inexpensive, we swing by and return to dispersed camping.
 If it’s expensive and the only convenient option.
-We book a night.
+We book a night and take advantage of the sewer hookups, extra power and water.

 At least we can take a longer hot shower and, if it’s time, sanitize our fresh tank.